US and China agree to work on extending the tariff pause deadline in trade talks in Stockholm

-STOCKHOLM (AP) — The United States and China have agreed to work on extending a deadline for new tariffs on each other after two days of trade talks in Stockholm concluded on Tuesday, according to Beijing's top trade official.
+STOCKHOLM (AP) — The United States and China have agreed to work on extending a deadline for new tariffs on each other after two days of trade talks in Stockholm concluded on Tuesday, according to Beijing's lead negotiator.

 The U.S. side says the extension was discussed, but not decided.

-China's international trade representative Li Chenggang said the two sides had "in-depth, candid and constructive" discussions and agreed to work on extending a pause in tariffs beyond an Aug.
-12 deadline for a trade deal.
+China said the two sides had “in-depth, candid and constructive” discussions and agreed to work on extending a pause in tariffs beyond an Aug.
+12 deadline for a trade deal for another 90 days.

-“Both sides are fully aware the importance of maintaining a stable, healthy China-U.S. economic and trade relations,” Li said, without elaborating how the extension would work.
+“A stable, healthy and sustainable China-U.S. economic and trade relationship serves not only the two countries’ respective development goals but also contributes to global economic growth and stability,” said China's Vice Premier He Lifeng, who led the Chinese side, according to a statement from China's Ministry of Commerce.
+He did not say how the extension would work.

 U.S. Treasury Secretary Scott Bessent described the talks as a “very fulsome two days with the Chinese delegation."